paveltimofeev/screens.io/tasklist.md

 -- Backend: Prototype of simple Login/Pass Auth Pre-Step -- [Feature+] Frontend: Implement UI for simple Login/Pass Auth Pre-Step.
-Define IScenario interface -- Add selftests for every tab at edit page of particular scenario
+Define IScenario interface -- Add selftests for every tab at edit page of particular scenario -- Proxy: To refactor utils and storage-adapter at proxy.

 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.